MicrosoftDocs/azure-reference-other/u-sql/over-expression-u-sql.md

 **Over_Partition_By_Clause and Order_By_Clause**
-The window is defined by the `SaleDate`, thus the first `Sales` figure from each window is returned - orderd by EmpID DESC.
+The window is defined by the `SaleDate`, thus the first `Sales` figure from each window is returned - orderd by `EmpID DESC`.
 ```sql
 @result =
     SELECT *, FIRST_VALUE(Sales) OVER (PARTITION BY SaleDate ORDER BY EmpID DESC) AS firstSale_partitionBySaleDate_orderByEmpID